oozone/projecten-3-2017-2018-webapp-g_wp_md_jb_1020/readme.md

 ####Frontend
 The website gives a live-feed of waterpolo matches, also gives info about players, teams, topscorers, locations, ...

-The adminsection is CRUD-oriented for matches, teams, players & locations.
+The adminsection is CRUD-oriented for matches, teams, players and locations.

 ####Contributors
 This part of the project was completely made by **Matthias Vanooteghem**.